 This course will examine the musical process of the listening experience - the elements of rhythm, pitch and harmony.
 It will explore the instruments, voices and ensembles that interact to create the art of music.
-This course will guide the student through the style periods of music after 1600 - the Baroque, Classical, Romantic and Modern.
-It will also include American musical theater, jazz and music of world cultures.
+This course will guide the student through the style periods of and Modern.
+It will also include American musical the-ater, jazz and music of world cultures.
 Quarter Credit Hours 4.5